rppicomidi/ideacentreStick300-T100TA-linux/README.md

 ## Preparing the flash drive

-I used a PC and Rufus to put the Xubuntu 22.04 AMD64 image on an old 16GB USB 2.0 flash drive.
+I used a PC and Rufus to put the Xubuntu 22.04 AMD64 image on a 16GB USB 2.0 flash drive.
 The Ubuntu website has a good tutorial [here](https://ubuntu.com/tutorials/create-a-usb-stick-on-windows#1-overview).

-This image won't boot on the Stick 300 or the T100TA because they require a 32-bit EFI bootloader and the standard Xubuntu ISO image only includes a 64-bit EFI bootloader.
+This image won't boot on the Stick 300 or the T100TA because the EFI BIOS on those computers require a 32-bit EFI bootloader and the standard Xubuntu ISO image only includes a 64-bit EFI bootloader.
 To fix this, get the file `bootia32.efi` from [here](https://github.com/hirotakaster/baytail-bootia32.efi/blob/master/bootia32.efi) and copy it to the EFI/boot directory on the flash drive.